aramis-lab/clinica/docs/CAPS/Specifications.md

                         └── atlas_statistics/
                             └── <source_file>_space-<space>_map-graymatter_statistics.tsv
 ```
-Statistics files (with `_statistics.tsv` suffix) are detailed in appendix.
+Statistics files (with `_statistics.tsv` suffix) are detailed in [appendix](#appendix-content-of-a-statistic-file).

-### `t1-freesurfer` - Processing of T1w MR images using FreeSurfer
+### `t1-freesurfer` - FreeSurfer-based processing of T1-weighted MR images
-There are two parts: 1) a simple copy of the FreeSurfer output; 2) additions which are specific to CAPS.
+The outputs of the `t1-freesurfer` pipeline are split into two subfolders, the first one containing the FreeSurfer outputs and a second with additional outputs specific to Clinica.

-The first part (copy of the FreeSurfer output) is as follows:
+FreeSurfer outputs:
 ```
 subjects/
 └── sub-<participant_label>/